-A central component is the matching engine, EMDI, MDI, EOBI or one of the services form the Persistency Layer (see section 3.8), but not the T7 Entry Service.

-If any of the central components experience a failure, trading on that partition is stopped and the matching engine service becomes unavailable for that partition.
+A central component is the Matching Engine (or combined PS Gateway/Matching Engine), EMDI, MDI, EOBI or one of the services form the Persistency Layer (see section 3.8), but not the T7 Entry Service.
+If any of these components experience a failure, trading on that partition is stopped and the Matching Engine service becomes unavailable for that partition.
+This chapter applies also to the failure and re-start of the complete T7 system, i.e. a failure of all central components.

-Resolving the situation requires in all cases manual intervention of T7 operations and will take considerably longer than a few seconds as a restart of the matching engine is needed.
-When the trading services are reenabled initially all products on the affected partition are in product state "Halt", non-persistent orders and quotes are deleted and trading continues with an initial auction.
+Resolving the situation requires in all cases manual intervention of T7 operations and will take considerably longer than a few seconds as a restart of the Matching Engine is needed.
+When the trading services are reenabled initially all products on the affected partition are in product state "Halt", non-persistent orders and quotes are deleted and trading continues with an auction.

-Though the matching engine service will be disabled when a central component fails it depends on the type of failed component in which order (and when) other services on that partition become unavailable between the incident and the re-start.
-For example, if the ApplSeqStatus service from the Persisteny Layer fails the TradeManagerStatus might still be available and usable for a while until the manual shutdown is triggered.
-A market reset from the matching engine (see also section 3.5) is also not triggered until the restart, but since the matching engine service is unavailable, no orders can enter the system in the meantime.
+Though the Matching Engine service will be disabled when a central component fails it depends on the type of failed component in which order (and when) other services on that partition become unavailable between the incident and the re-start.
+For example, if the App/SeqStatus service from the persistency layer fails the TradeManagerStatus might still be available and usable for a while until the manual shutdown is triggered.
+A Market Reset from the Matching Engine (see also section 3.4 and section 3.5) is not triggered until the restart, but since the Matching Engine service is unavailable, no orders can enter the system in the meantime.